Here’s a little something about conventional physics: Everything is predictable.

 These aren’t going to be as thoroughly explained in this post because I only intend to explain the bare minimum of stuff so I could talk about quantum mechanic’s role in messing up determinism.
 If you’re still interested, just plug everything in bold text into a search engine.

-For example, if I typed Porn in bold, you’d search for porn.
+For example, if I typed Sonic Porn in bold, that’d mean I’m telling you to search for porn.

 Quantum Tunneling – Particles or whole atoms always have a probability of going through a barrier, even if they don’t have enough energy to do so.
 This happens regularly inside of the Sun when it fuses atoms together to give us energy.